tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Understandable.

 From Jonah's perspective, it's ten in the evening.
 A stranger just walked into his hospital room wearing a black suit and a scowl, carrying the kind of briefcase that screams bad news.

 He probably thinks I’m here to audit his health insurance.

 That, or snatch his kidneys.

 But I’ve got worse things on my mind.

 I open my briefcase, shuffle through a handful of documents before finding my clipboard.
-The form attached is a standard 34-3A.
-An Interrogation Report.
+The form attached is a standard 34-3A Interrogation Report.
 Useful when determining an individual’s involvement in supernatural violence.

 My pen clicks.
 Scribbles Jonah’s name up top.

 He tries to speak again.
 Only manages to wheeze.

-My pen keeps scratching down observations.
+My pen keeps scratching.
 I note the size of his pupils, his tangled brown hair, the way the corner of his mouth twitches in tune with his mounting dread.
 Then I fill in a dozen other fields: boiler-plate bullshit that’s too dull to describe.

 Age.

 Location.

-“Are you—”
+“Are you with—”

 Jonah winces.
 It probably feels like throwing up asphalt every time he speaks.

 He pushes through anyway.

-“Are you…with the police?” he finally manages.
+“Are you…with the police?”

 I pause, look up from my report and meet his eyes.
 Just to let him know I see him.
 To let him know I hear him.